JoinColony/ColonyFrontEndLivingStandard/architecture/Decisions.md

 In the block ingestor, in the same place we handle all the other motion types, we listen for the decision action code (`0x12345678`), and fire our decision handler.
 Normally, a motion encodes an action to be performed on-chain; in this case, it does not, and so we use a fixed, custom code to communicate the fact we're dealing with a decision.

-Inside the (Decision handler)[https://github.com/JoinColony/block-ingestor/blob/0a4a9db0f0241be6e8d0855e7954d17fe614dc06/src/handlers/motions/motionCreated/handlers/simpleDecision.ts], all we do is add the decision id to the `ColonyAction` we're creating in the database.
+Inside the [Decision handler](https://github.com/JoinColony/block-ingestor/blob/0a4a9db0f0241be6e8d0855e7954d17fe614dc06/src/handlers/motions/motionCreated/handlers/simpleDecision.ts), all we do is add the decision id to the `ColonyAction` we're creating in the database.
 DynamoDB will automatically link the `ColonyAction` with its corresponding `ColonyDecision`.
 We also set the property `isDecision` on the `ColonyMotion` model to `true`.
 So in this case, the `ColonyAction` will have both `motionData` and `decisionData` fields.
 Like normal, `motionData` keeps track of the motion as it progresses through its lifecycle, and `decisionData` here points to the `ColonyDecision` created in the saga.

 ### UI